Demonoid (film): Plot

 300 years ago, in a mine located in Guanajuato, Mexico.
 A satanic cult built a temple where they sacrificed humans to the Devil by cutting off the left hand of their victims.
 In the present day, couple Mark and Jennifer Baines explore the temple where they find a small casket containing a severed hand which they take back to their hotel room.
 Later that night Mark opens the casket and is attacked and possessed by the hand.
 Fleeing to Las Vegas, he wins a fortune by gambling.
 Hating being possessed, Mark attempts to sever his left hand but is burned to death by his possessed hand.
 Mark's body is shipped to Los Angeles for burial.
 Jennifer arrives at Father Cunningham's church where her husband is to be buried and warns the priest that her husband might still be possessed and requests that an autopsy be performed on the body.

 As they talk on the matter, Mark's severely charred corpse reanimates and bursts from his coffin and escapes.
 When Police Sergeant Leo Matson arrives to investigate the turn of events he is attacked by Mark who then severs his left hand by slamming it in a door, after which Mark falls dead and the hand immediately possesses Matson.
 Disturbed by his new left hand, Matson arrests Jennifer under false pretences and heads to a plastic surgery office.
 Matson forces plastic surgeon Dr. Julian Rivkin to sever the hand at gunpoint after which the hand shoots a nurse with Matson's discarded handgun, and murders Matson by brutally ripping the Sergeant's face off.
 The hand then possesses Rivken who severs his hand on a train track.
 Later, the hand finds and corners Jennifer at her motel and attempts to possess her as well but is saved by Father Cunningham and they both flee to the church.
-Father Cunningham leaves and is asked to administer last writes to a car accident victim who no longer has a left hand.
+Father Cunningham leaves and is asked to administer last rites to a car accident victim who no longer has a left hand.
 Returning to the church and Jennifer, the two flee the hand which has also made its way to the church.
 There the hand cuts the power and phone lines and stalks the group, the hand manages to possess Cunningham who then attacks Jennifer with a knife.
 However he is eventually able to overcome the hand's influence and stabs his own hand and has Jennifer burn his hand off with a blowtorch and scatter the hands ashes in the harbor.
 Later, Jennifer is back home, but the hand, which somehow survived, attacks and kills her.